GENDER DYSPHORIA - FACTS AND INFORMATION

 This has led to psychotherapy being largely abandoned as a treatment for gender dysphoria.
 But the finding that gender dysphoric people continue to struggle with a significant burden of mental illness, both before and after transition, brings the demand for quality mental health services back to the fore.
 Similarly, the recently corrected study by Bränström & Pachankis 2019, which concluded that neither hormones nor surgery provide any benefit in terms of long-term mental health and suicidality, calls into question the one-sided approach of positive affirmation therapy.

-Despite these findings, gender clinics, also in Flanders (UZ Gent) continue to promote the ‘Standards of Care’ (WPATH SOCv7) as the ultimate treatment.
+Despite these findings, gender clinics, also in Flanders (UZ Ghent) continue to promote the ‘Standards of Care’ (WPATH SOCv8) as the ultimate treatment.
 However, there is little evidence to support these recommendations in clinical practice.

 It should also be noted that American medical organisations are very vulnerable to commercial pressure, as the American health system is based on profit.